2018 FIFA World Cup knockout stage: Semi-finals

 For the first time since 1966, all multiple World Cup winners were eliminated before the semi-final stage.
-This was only the second time that neither Brazil nor Germany were in the last four, the other being the inaugural 1930 tournament.
 With Uruguay and Brazil eliminated in the quarter-finals, an all-European semi-final line up was completed for the fifth time (after the 1934, 1966, 1982, and 2006 tournaments).
-This also ensured that a European side would win the World Cup for the fourth tournament in a row.
+This also ensured that a European side would win the World Cup for the fourth tournament in a row, and marked the first semi-final to not feature any one of Argentina, Brazil nor Germany, the only previous semi-final not featuring Brazil or Germany being the inaugural 1930 tournament which had Argentina.

 France vs Belgium

 The teams had faced each other in 73 previous matches, including two times in the World Cup, France winning both matches (3–1 in the round of 16 in 1938 and 4–2 in the third place play-off in 1986).
 Their most recent meeting came in a friendly in 2015, a 4–3 Belgium win.

 Eden Hazard twice went close, narrowly missing the target with a low, left-footed drive before seeing a curler with his right deflected over the crossbar by the head of Raphaël Varane.
 Hugo Lloris' full-length dive kept out a first-time strike on the turn from Toby Alderweireld, while Thibaut Courtois blocked Benjamin Pavard's attempt from a tight angle on the right at the other end.
 Six minutes after the break, Vincent Kompany's block turned away Olivier Giroud's shot, and Antoine Griezmann's inswinging delivery from the right to the front post was turned in by Samuel Umtiti, who outjumped his marker, Marouane Fellaini, to head beyond Courtois.
 Dries Mertens's cross from the right flank saw Fellaini narrowly miss the target with a header.
-Axel Witsel's long-range drive was pushed away by Lloris as France secured their place into the final.
+Axel Witsel's long-range drive was pushed away by Lloris as France secured their place in the final.

 With this match, it meant Didier Deschamps managed more games for France at the World Cup than any other previous France manager, overtaking Raymond Domenech and Michel Hidalgo.
 This was Belgium's first defeat of any kind since a friendly loss against Spain in September 2016.
 France reached their third World Cup final, also doing so in 1998 and 2006.
 Only Germany (8) and Italy (6) had reached more among European nations.